Data Protection Officer for the Marche region.

 GDPR certification allows data subjects to quickly assess the level of data protection relating to products and services.

-For example, the appointment of a data protection officer or the performance of data protection impact assessments is mandatory.
-To demonstrate compliance with data protection principles, controllers may choose to also use tools such as codes of conduct and certification mechanisms.
+For example, it is compulsory la Appointment of a Data Protection Officer or the execution of data protection impact assessments.
+For demonstrate compliance to the principles of data protection, the data controllers they can also choose to use tools such as codes of conduct e certification mechanisms.

 GDPR Lock and Shield - GDPR Padlock and Shield